 This percentage has been decreasing since 2017 as it continues to diversify into the department of industry, innovation and science and State Government.

+There are many reasons we may say no to a contract, project, supplier, or client.
 Anywise does not work on mission systems that involve the design, manufacture or supply of weapons or ammunition.
-The company closely controls project and engineering interfaces to ensure that tit is not involved in systems that actively deliver lethal force, preferring systems that deliver humanitarian, logistics or personnel training.
+The company closely controls project and engineering interfaces to ensure that it is not involved in systems that actively deliver lethal force, preferring systems that deliver humanitarian, logistics or personnel training.
 Its industry clients are screened for ethical conduct and the directors are involved in the decision to pursue work for clients that are or may have been or could be involved in arms trades or supply of systems that profit from war.
 The firm is not involved in any projects related to offensive weapon systems or offensive weapon carrier; projects related to controversial weapons and emerging technologies such as drones, artificial intelligence and neurotechnologies with a capability to harm people and the planet in disproportionate and indiscriminate ways; nor is involved in any projects serving clients that have a high likelihood of misuse (e.g. governments involved with alleged human rights abuses).

 Anywise provides professional services to Defence Industry clients inclusive of Project Management; Integrated Logistics Support and Engineering services into Federal Agencies capability acquisition (Deployable camps and humanitarian supplies); Safety and equipment asset management systems (Bridging equipment) and training support (Personnel training for military police and protective services); and Safety cases and engineering support for user safety manuals for laser equipment.
 The company has a stated and resourced strategy to move from the defence segment and grow circular economies, data management, safety systems, asset management and renewable technologies.